|

 Many copies can be created from a single flow, which allows

-implementation of utilities such as split(int)
+implementation of utilities such as split(int) and

 The target flow must be either suspended or ended, and hence this method